exceptionless/Website/2016-03-08-custom-event-stacking-in-exceptionless.md

 ## How Do We Stack Up?

-We&#8217;re always interested in what you think of Exceptionless&#8217; features and functionality, so let us know if you find custom stacking useful, need help implementing it, or just want to chat over on <a href="https://github.com/exceptionless" target="_blank">GitHub</a>.
+We're always interested in what you think of Exceptionless' features and functionality, so let us know if you find custom stacking useful, need help implementing it, or just want to chat over on <a href="https://github.com/exceptionless" target="_blank">GitHub</a>.

 Thanks for reading!